anon0mys/tdd_neighborhood/README.md

 ## Tasks

 Welcome to the neighborhood!
 There are many development files already written that determine how the neighborhood can interact.
-It is your job to write tests to make sure these behaviors are normal.
+It is your job to write tests to make sure these behaviors work.

 ### Iteration 1: Testing a Pet